Authored By :

 Zechariah 2:8, KJV

-While the last verse is actually referring to Israel, it can also be applied to any true Believer and Servant of the Lord.
+While the last verse is actually referring to Israel, it can also be applied to any true Believer and servant of the Lord.
 So in truth, when our Christian brethren turn against us, and purposely hinder God's Work and fight against us, they aren't just betraying us, they are really betraying the Lord Himself.
 Unless they desist in their foolish behavior, they may have to face some very serious consequences, and they won't like it!
-As I point out in such articles as "Beholding the Evil and the Good", our Heavenly Father can be a very firm, but very loving Disciplinarian.
+As I point out in articles such as "Beholding the Evil and the Good", our Heavenly Father can be a very firm, but very loving Disciplinarian.
 As we read in the Scriptures:

 "Open rebuke is better than secret love."

 Proverbs 27:5, KJV

 "And ye have forgotten the exhortation which speaketh unto you as unto children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him: For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons . . .
 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.
 Wherefore lift up the hands which hang down, and the feeble knees; And make straight paths for your feet, lest that which is lame be turned out of the way; but let it rather be healed."